 Your business should have countless anecdotes about how the use of content in sales has dramatically shortened sales cycles, built trust and increased revenue.
 Help internal stakeholders to see this by doing a ‘landscape audit’ of their competitors’ content activity.

-How to turn a lead to a sale with content
+How to turn a lead into a sale with content

 When it comes to nurturing a prospect to the point where they’re ready to make a buying decision, the first step is to get into their mindset.
 This is where client and sales‐facing functions are useful.
 Collect insights from your colleagues to really get under the skin of your prospect’s needs and behaviour.